Azure/data-api-builder/docs/getting-started/getting-started-azure-sql.md

 - `dbo.books`: Table containing books
 - `dbo.books_authors`: Table associating books with respective authors

-Execute the script in the SQL Server or Azure SQL database you decided to use, so that the tables with samples data are created and populated.
+Execute the script in the SQL Server or Azure SQL database you decided to use, so that the tables with sample data are created and populated.

 ## Creating a configuration file for DAB